 Treatment received during a hospital stay in a day care bed which does not include an overnight stay.

 Benefits which cover medical expenses which involve seeing a doctor/specialist in their own rooms or practice e.g. physiotherapy, GP visits or osteopathy.

 Employee Assistance Programme, often involving telephone or face to face counselling services.

-Your husband, wife, co-habiting same or opposite sex partner and any child under the age of 18, or over the age of 18 who is in full time education and dependent on you (up to the age of 23 with Hibernian, 21 with Quinn and VHI) and who is named on your membership certificate as one of your dependants.
+Your husband, wife, co-habiting same or opposite sex partner and any child under the age of 18, or over the age of 18 who is in full time education and dependent on you (up to the age of 21 with Aviva, Laya, GloHealth and VHI, however VHI have 2 plans which will provide student cover to 22) and who is named on your membership certificate as one of your dependants.